didxga/equalish/README.md

 # equalish
 equal^ish, compare two lists to know if they are structurally in equal (alike)

-Two list is considered equalish, when:
+Two lists are considered to be equalish, when:

 ~~~~
 [1, 2, [3, 4], 5] equalish [1,2,[3,4],5] true